 There are several other forms of dangerous prescription medications, which should also be monitored for any side effects.
 This list simply includes a few of the common brands which are recognized by our law firm as dangerous.

 Contact an Experienced Ontario Medical Malpractice Lawyer Today

 Our legal team at Greg Monforton & Partners has been serving members of our community since 1981 and is willing to review each individual medical malpractice case.
 Our lawyers will work tirelessly to obtain the maximum compensation benefits available to our clients and have won MILLIONS in successful verdicts and settlements for our clients.

-Based in Windsor, Ontario, our lawyers are able to serve throughout the entire province and elsewhere.
+Located in Windsor, Ontario, our lawyers are able to serve throughout the entire province and elsewhere.

 Some of the local Windsor locations we serve include: